lowRISC/opentitan/hw/ip/i2c/doc/_index.md

 ### Timing Parameter Tuning Algorithm

 Of the four initialization steps, the timing parameter initialization is the most involved.
-With so many timing parameters, it is essential to have dedicated device interface functions (DIF's) to determine appropriate values for the 10 timing parameters.
+With so many timing parameters, it is essential to have dedicated device interface functions (DIFs) to determine appropriate values for the 10 timing parameters.

 The values of these parameters will depend primarily on three bus details:
 - The speed mode of the slowest device on the bus: standard mode (100 kbaud), fast mode (400 kbaud) or fast-mode plus (1 Mbaud).